tempse/sklearn-beginners-template/README.md

     - Standard scaling
 - Data split into training, validation and test samples
 - Model definition and training with decision trees / random forest
+- Overfitting the data and how to prevent it
 - Feature importances
-- Model evaluation on the validation sample
+- Model evaluation using training and validation sample
     - MVA output distribution
     - Cut efficiencies plot / MVA cut optimization
     - ROC curve